July

 Deadhead / Prune

-Deadhead faded flowers of coneflower, black-eyed susan, azalea, daisy and other perennials to encourage a second bloom.
-Pinch mum plants back to about 6" high to promote bushy plants with lots of blooms.
+Deadhead faded flowers of coneflower, black-eyed susan, daisies and other perennials to encourage a second bloom.
+Continuously cut back or deadhead annuals to promote new growth and fresh blooms all season.

 July Heat